dbos-inc/durable-execution-benchmark/reference-application/README.md

-This is a reference implementation of the data ingestion application with no durable execution.
+This is a reference implementation of the document indexing application with no durable execution.

 Required environment variables: